cncf/memorials/peeyush-gupta.md

 Peeyush was a great contributpr to the Kubernetes community and my good friend.
 We used to discuss a lot of open source initiatives, hcktoberfest streams etc.
 He was also there with me on the APAC Coordinators team and always willing to do and contribute more.
 We did a stream together, we used to talk for all the Kubernetes activities happening in India and how cn we amplify that, make it better.
 Really sad that I lost a good friend and a great human being.
 Going to miss him a lot.

+## Ashutosh Kumar

+Peeyush was a wonderful person and an extraordinary contributor to open-source projects and communities.
+He helped with many crucial contributions in the OpenEBS project too.
+We had a couple of great discussions around open source, community, etc. I can't forget his outstanding welcome of mine in one of the Hacktoberfest streams.
+Thank you Peeyush for your outstanding contributions.
+We lost a fantastic human being and contributor from India.
+You will be missed.